 \paragraph{Probing Domain Generalization}

 Schema linking has been the focus of previous work on zero-shot semantic parsing.
 We take the opposite direction and use this task to probe the parser to see if it, at least to a certain degree, achieves domain generalization due to improving schema linking.
-Our hypothesis is that improving linking is the mechanism which prevents the parser from being trapped in overfitting the source domains.
+We hypothesize that \textit{improving linking is the mechanism which prevents the parser from being trapped in overfitting the source domains}.

 We propose to use `relevant column recognition' as a probing task.
 Specifically, relevant columns refer to the columns that are mentioned in SQL queries.
 For example, the SQL query ``\textit{Select Status, avg(Population) From City Groupby Status}'' in Figure \ref{fig:example} contains two relevant columns: `Status' and `Population'.
-We formalize this task as a binary classification problem: given a NL question and a column from the corresponding database schema, a binary classifier should predict whether the column is mentioned in the gold SQL query.
-We hypothesize that representations from the DG-MAML parser will be more predictive of the relevance than those of the baseline parser, and the probing classifier will be able to detect this difference in the quality of the representations.
+We formalize this task as a binary classification problem.
+Given a NL question and a column from the corresponding database, a classifier should predict whether the column is mentioned in the gold SQL query.
+We hypothesize that representations from the DG-MAML parser will be more predictive of relevance than those of the baseline, and the probing classifier will detect this difference in the quality of the representations.

 We first obtain the representations for NL questions and schemas from the parsers and keep them fixed.
 The binary classifier is then trained based only on these representations.
-For classifier training we use the same split as the Spider dataset, i.e. the classifier is evaluated on unseen databases.
+For classifier training we use the same split as the Spider dataset, i.e.,~the classifier is evaluated on unseen databases.
 Details of the classifier are provided in the Appendix.
 The results are shown in Table~\ref{table:sl_results}.
-The classifier trained relying on the parser with DG-MAML achieves better performance.
+The classifier trained on the parser with DG-MAML achieves better performance.
 This confirms our hypothesis that using DG-MAML makes the parser have better encodings of NL questions and database schemas and that this is one of the mechanisms the parsing model uses to ensure generalization.